dheerajshenoy/FITSExplorer/README.md

 4. Add Region of Interests (ROI)
 5. Export FITS images to different file formats like PDF, JPEG, PNG etc.

+# Note

+There are many features that are not yet implemented like adding and editing markers, image overview, image overview of selected ROI, resetting image.

 # Screenshots

 ![img1](https://github.com/dheerajshenoy/FITSExplorer/blob/main/images/1.png)